2019 Multi Season Preview

 3.5cc – 2018 champion Dave Hole

 The 3.5cc class offers the most competition, with several potential winners.
 If he has the motivation for 2019, then 2017 3.5 NDC winner Mark Wraight is both fast and reliable.
 Alongside Mark, we would consider 2018 Champion Dave Hole, Andrew Aykroyd and Dave Pillman, who has a brand new ultra-light Ikarus 2.3 which will undoubtedly be very fast, but will it be reliable?.
 We’d probably make Andrew the favourite this time if he goes to most of the meetings.
+We have also heard that Phill Fields has a 3.5 boat for 2019, but he’ll probably stick to the Internationals and maybe the 2 big domestic events.
 Battle for the King of Speed will probably be fought out between Dave Marles and Dave Pillman, but as usual, those last few km/h of speed usually come at the expense of occasional reliability issues.
 Last year, only 1 driver (Zack Humphries) managed to win more than one race.

 7.5cc – 2018 champion Andrew Aykroyd